header hwhouse

 Planting

-In winter 2010, the first streamside plantings for the Halfway House garden took place.
-This was done by Glenside residents, members of the Johnsonville Lions Club, WCC Parks & Reserves, Cnr Ngaire Best and Northern Ward candidate Justin Lester.
+In winter 2010, the first streamside plantings for the Halfway House garden take place.
+This is done by Glenside residents, members of the Johnsonville Lions Club, WCC Parks & Reserves, Cnr Ngaire Best and Northern Ward candidate Justin Lester.

 Registration of Interest